Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Related Work

-In order to avoid detection failure, detector-free framework is proposed \cite{NCN,loftr,cotr}, aiming at jointly trainable feature detection, matching and outlier rejection to establish point matches directly from image pairs. {Initially, 4D CNN is used to extract dense image features \cite{NCN,sparseNCN,dual-resolution}.
+In order to avoid detection failure, semi-dense and dense framework is proposed \cite{NCN,loftr,cotr}, aiming at jointly trainable feature detection, matching and outlier rejection to establish point matches directly from image pairs. {Initially, 4D CNN is used to extract and compare image features densely~\cite{NCN,sparseNCN,dual-resolution} in dense methods.
 Recent DKM~\cite{dkm} constructs a Gaussian Process using CNN and achieves leading performance.
-Meanwhile, owing to limited receptive field \cite{loftr} of CNN, some methods \cite{loftr, cotr} incorporate Transformer \cite{tf} to process dense feature extracted by CNN, attaining SOTA performance.} However, the global search space in this framework leads to redundant computation, limiting the resolution of input images.
-Furthermore, the redundant search space introduces noise from non-overlapping areas in the image pair, resulting in degraded precision of attention operations.
-As a solution, we propose the A2PM framework, which performs area matching in images prior to point matching. { Due to the higher resolution and less noise in area matches, subsequent inside-area point matching precision is improved.}
+Owing to limited receptive field \cite{cotr} of CNN, COTR \cite{cotr} incorporates Transformer \cite{tf} to process dense feature extracted by CNN.
+To alleviate the high computational cost, semi-dense methods such as LoFTR~\cite{loftr} and its variants~\cite{QT,ASpan} suggest selecting sparse patch matches after dense computation to refine point matches.
+Nonetheless, the dense feature comparison in these methods leads to redundant computation, thus limiting the resolution of input images.
+Furthermore, the redundant search space introduces noise from non-overlapping areas in the image pair, resulting in degraded overall precision.
+As a solution, we propose to utilize semantics to reduce redundant computation through our semantic area matches.
+Due to the higher resolution and less noise in the area matches than original images, the precision of subsequent inside-area point matching is improved.